-Trends indicate that demand for quartz crystal devices should continue to grow, and consequently, quartz crystal production should remain strong well into the future.
-Growth of the consumer electronics market (e.g., personal computers, electronic games, and cellular telephones), particularly in the United States, will continue to promote domestic production.
+Events, Trends, and Issues: Trends indicate that demand for quartz crystal devices should continue to grow, and consequently, quartz crystal production should remain strong well into the future.
+Growth of the consumer electronics market (for products such as personal computers, electronic games, and cellular telephones), particularly in the United States, will continue to promote domestic production.
 The growing global electronics market may require additional production capacity worldwide.

-World Mine Production, Reserves, and Reserve Base: This information is unavailable but the global reserve base for lascas is thought to be large.
+World Mine Production, Reserves, and Reserve Base: This information is unavailable, but the global reserve base for lascas is thought to be large.

 World Resources: Limited resources of natural quartz crystal suitable for direct electronic or optical use are available throughout the world.
-World dependence on these resources will continue to decline because of increased acceptance of cultured quartz crystal as an alternative material; however, use of cultured quartz crystal will mean an increased dependence on lascas for growing cultured quartz.
+World dependence on these resources will continue to decline because of the increased acceptance of cultured quartz crystal as an alternative material; however, use of cultured quartz crystal will mean an increased dependence on lascas for growing cultured quartz.

 Substitutes: Quartz crystal is the best material for frequency-control oscillators and frequency filters in electronic circuits.
-Other materials, such as dipotassium tartrate, are usable only in specific applications as oscillators and filters.
+Other materials, such as dipotassium tartrate, are usable only in specific applications, such as oscillators and filters.